1. Artistic expression and creativity are fundamental to vibrant and healthy communities.

 36. A strengthened legal framework and state-wide strategy that properly identifies and protects cultural heritage.

-Arts, Culture and Cultural Heritage Policy as amended by State Council on 10th February 2018.
+Arts and Culture Policy as amended by State Council on 19th March 2022